tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 		  FS_TYPE: ext4
 ```

-## Bootstrap
+## Using Bootstrap

 The final method for installing Debian is to use the [grml-debootstrap](https://grml.org/grml-debootstrap/) installer.
 We will need to create an action that will invoke the installer and install to our local disk.

-### Dockerfile
+### Creating the Dockerfile

-The below `dockerfile` will create a new image based upon Debian and install all of the components needed for `grml-debootstrap`... finally setting the `ENTRYPOINT` to execute the `grml-debootstrap` program to install to Debian to `/dev/sda3` and install the boot-loader to `/dev/sda`.
+The `dockerfile` creates a new image based upon Debian, installs all of the components needed for `grml-debootstrap`.
+Then, it sets the `ENTRYPOINT` to execute the `grml-debootstrap` program to install to Debian to `/dev/sda3` and install the boot-loader to `/dev/sda`.

 ```
 FROM debian:bullseye